Weird science: 3 win Nobel for unusual states of matter

-Three British-born scientists won the Nobel Prize in physics on Tuesday for discoveries about strange states of matter that could result in improved materials for electronics or quantum computers.
+How is a doughnut like a coffee cup?
+The answer helped three British-born scientists win the Nobel prize in physics Tuesday.

+Their work could help lead to more powerful computers and improved materials for electronics.

-David Thouless, Duncan Haldane and Michael Kosterlitz, who are now affiliated with universities in the United States, were honored for breakthroughs they made in the 1970s and '80s.
+David Thouless, Duncan Haldane and Michael Kosterlitz, who are now affiliated with universities in the United States, were honored for work in the 1970s and '80s that shed light on strange states of matter.

-The Royal Swedish Academy of Sciences said their work opened the door to a previously unknown world where matter can assume unusual states or phases.
+"This was a radically new way of looking at phases of matter," said Sankar Das Sarma, a physicist at the University of Maryland in College Park.

+"Now everywhere we look we find that topology affects the physical world," he said.

-Haldane said he found out about the prize through an early morning telephone call.
+Haldane was cited for theoretical studies of chains of magnetic atoms that appear in some materials.
+He said he found out about the prize through an early morning telephone call.

 "My first thought was someone had died," he told The Associated Press.
 "But then a lady with a Swedish accent was on the line.
 It was pretty unexpected."